pingcap/docs-cn/quick-start-with-tidb.md

 ## Deploy a local test environment on Mac OS

-> **Note:**
->
-> Currently, some TiDB components do not have a released version that supports the Apple M1 chip.
-Therefore, the `tiup playground` command currently cannot be executed on the local Mac machine that uses the Apple M1 chip.

 As a distributed system, a basic TiDB test cluster usually consists of 2 TiDB instances, 3 TiKV instances, 3 PD instances, and optional TiFlash instances.
 With TiUP Playground, you can quickly build the test cluster by taking the following steps:

 1. Download and install TiUP: